telekom/oscake-documentation/docs/configuration.md

 5. `scanResultsCache` defines the usage of the OSCake scan-results-cache.
 If `enabled`, the `directory` determines where the cache can be stored/found
 6. `packageRestrictions` - if `enabled` the output is restricted to the packages enumerated in `onlyIncludePackages`.
 This list contains the package names in IVY-format: e.g.: "Maven:org.yaml:snakeyaml:1.28".
 This configuration works independently from the commandline parameter `dependency-granularity` (this option will be overruled!).
 7. `packageInclusions` contains a list of packages (`forceIncludePackages`).
 These Packages are integrated into the ouput also if the `dependency-granularity` excludes them.
 Only works in conjunction with the command line option `dependency-granularity`.
-8. `includeIssues` specifies, if log messages (INFO, WARN, ERROR) are inluded in the oscc-file.
+8. `includeIssues` specifies, if log messages (INFO, WARN, ERROR) are included in the oscc-file.
 The messages are assigned to different levels: Root, Package, Default-Scope and Dir-Scope.
-The `level` defines the granularity of the messages; 0..ERROR, 1..WARN+ERROR, 2..WARN+ERROR+INFO.
+The `level` defines the granularity of the messages: 0..ERROR, 1..WARN+ERROR, 2..WARN+ERROR+INFO.
 9. `includeJsonPathInLogfile4ErrorsAndWarnings` - when set, WARN- and ERROR-messages have a suffix representing a JsonPath in order to locate the issue in the oscc file more easily .